- Cell Biology

 - Contact Us

 The Tocriscreen™ PRO service allows you to design a completely custom compound library to meet your exact screening requirements.
-With this cherry-picking service, you can choose compounds from a list over 3,700 products from the Tocris catalog (minimum order ~80 compounds), as well as customize the format of the compounds (dry powder or in solution), and the tubes they are supplied in.
+With this cherry-picking service, you can choose compounds from a list over 3,000 products from the Tocris catalog (minimum order ~80 wet or 30 dry compounds), as well as customize the format of the compounds (dry powder or in solution), and the tubes they are supplied in.

 The bioactive compounds available through the Tocriscreen PRO service cover a wide range of targets, such as GPCRs, ion channels, enzymes, kinases, nuclear receptors and transporters, and all major research areas and product actions.
 Included are commonly used research standards, novel research tools, and pharmacologically active components of FDA-approved therapeutics.